intel-analytics/ipex-llm/docs/docs/whitepaper.md

 Parameter synchronization is a performance critical operation for data-parallel training (in terms of speed and scalability).
 To support efficient parameter synchronization, existing deep learning frameworks usually implement the parameter server [31][32][33] architecture or AllReduce [34] operation, which unfortunately cannot be directly supported by the functional compute model provided by the Big Data systems.
 In BigDL, we have adapted the primitives available in the Spark (e.g., shuffle, broadcast, in-memory cache, etc.) to implement an efficient AllReduce-like operation, so as to mimic the functionality of a parameter server architecture.

-* **A Spark job has N tasks,** each of which is assigned a unique Id ranging from 1 to N in BigDL.
-After each task in the “model forward-backward” job computes the local gradients (as described in section 3.1), it evenly divides the local gradients into N partitions, as illustrated in Figure 5.
+* A Spark job has *N* tasks, each of which is assigned a unique Id ranging from *1* to *N* in BigDL.
+After each task in the “*model forward-backward*” job computes the local gradients (as described in section 3.1), it evenly divides the local gradients into *N* partitions, as illustrated in Figure 5.

 ![fig5](Image/WP/fig5.jpg)

 *Figure 5.
 Parameter synchronization in BigDL.
 Each local gradient (computed by a task in the “model forward-backward” job) is evenly divided into N partitions; then each task n in the “parameter synchronization” job aggregates these local gradients and update the weights for the nth partition.*

-* **Next, another “parameter synchronization” job is launched;** each task n in the “parameter synchronization” job is responsible for managing the nth partition of the parameters, just like a parameter server (as shown in Figure 6).
-Specifically, the nth partition of the gradients (from all the tasks of the previous “model forward-backward” job) are first shuffled to task n, which then aggregates (sums) these gradients, and applies the updates to the nth partition of the weights (using the specific optimization method), as illustrated in Figure 5.
+* Next, another “*parameter synchronization*” job is launched; each task *n* in the “*parameter synchronization*” job is responsible for managing the n<sup>th</sup> partition of the parameters, just like a parameter server (as shown in Figure 6).
+Specifically, the n<sup>th</sup> partition of the gradients (from all the tasks of the previous “*model forward-backward*” job) are first **shuffled** to task n, which then aggregates (sums) these gradients, and applies the updates to the n<sup>th</sup> partition of the weights (using the specific optimization method), as illustrated in Figure 5.

 ```
 For each task n in the "parameter synchronization" job